 This is one of the most complicated road rules, divvying up usage of the car charger requires a complicated algorithm.
 Variables include whose phone is playing music, who needs access to work emails, charging times of various phone models, current battery percentages and general ability to shout “But it’s my turn!”

-Unless your phone is running Google Maps.
+Unless your phone is running the GPS.
 The navigator always wins.
 Guess you should’ve called shotgun.

 10. Snack buying is a group activity.

 This is generally split, or you take turns buying the snacks.
-If you want anything out of the ordinary that makes it more expensive (think opting out of a two-for-one deal because someone wants a different brand of chips), then they need to pay for their own chips.
+If you want anything out of the ordinary that makes it more expensive (think opting out of a two-for-one deal because you want a different brand of chips), then you need to pay for your own chips.

 If you’re heading out on an epic road trip, then load up on snacks, bring plenty of drinks and make sure to obey the rules of the road — both clearly marked and unwritten.
 And consider getting a car insurance policy that offers roadside assistance in case you break down on the way.